ErnestH1/code-challenge/README.md

 Description

+It takes in the speed of the individual and gives the total points added towards the driving licence .
-#When the speed of the car is 70 or less no points are added to the driving licence.
+When the speed of the car is 70 or less no points are added to the driving licence.
-#If the total points is more than 12 the driving licence is suspended .
+If the total points is more than 12 the driving licence is suspended .
-#Please enter your speed to the input provided .
+Please enter your speed to the input provided .
-#Click on check points to see the amount of points added to the licence.
+Click on check points to see the amount of points added to the licence.

+This project was contributed to by:

+Ernest Hanson

+License ISC